-For a directory, write permission allows a user to delete the directory, modify its contents (create, delete, and rename files in it), and modify the contents of files that the user can read.
+For a directory, write permission allows a user to delete the directory, modify its contents (create, delete, and rename files in it), and modify the contents of files that the user has write permissions to.

-For a normal file, execute permission allows a user to execute a file (the user must also have read permission).
-As such, execute permissions must be set for executable programs and shell scripts before a user can run them.
+For a normal file, execute permission allows a user to execute (run) a file — the user must also have read permission.
+Execute permissions must be set for executable programs and shell scripts before a user can run them.

 cd) and access metadata about files in the directory (the information that is listed in an

-Now that know how to read the mode of a file, and understand the meaning of each permission, we will present a few examples of common modes, with brief explanations, to bring the concepts together.
+Now that know how to read the mode of a file, and understand the meaning of each permission, you will see a few examples of common modes, with brief explanations, to bring the concepts together.